The Wrong Mans

 The Wrong Mans is a British comedy drama television series, produced by BBC Television and Hulu.
 It premiered on BBC Two on 24 September 2013 and in the United States on 11 November 2013.
 Considered a critical and ratings success, it was co-created and written by Gavin & Stacey alumni James Corden and Mathew Baynton as an attempt to combine the situation comedy format with the intricate plotting and storytelling tropes of an action-adventure series.

 A two-part sequel series aired on BBC Two in the runup to Christmas 2014, with Hulu broadcasting the same series in four parts on Christmas Eve.

 In 2018, it was announced that an American remake of the show was being produced for Showtime by J. J. Abrams's Bad Robot and BBC Studios.
 However, the pilot was later cancelled by Showtime.
 In 2022, a French remake of the show called "The French Mans" was released on Disney+.

 Premise

-Berkshire County Council worker Sam Pinkett and Phil Bourne, who doesn't work for the council but works inside the building, become entangled in a far-fetched web of crime, conspiracy and corruption after Sam answers a ringing mobile phone at the site of a car crash.
+Berkshire County Council worker Sam Pinkett and Phil Bourne, who does not work for the council but works inside the building, become entangled in a far-fetched web of crime, conspiracy and corruption after Sam answers a ringing mobile phone at the site of a car crash.